RhinoInani/impromptu_generator/README.md

 This app runs a series of generators and timers to practice impromptu speaking.
 With over 1500+ topics, many features such as Speech-to-Text, Custom Topic Generator, and much more it will guarantee a leg up on your Impromptu Speaking skills.

+Now with over 1800+ users worldwide!
+Start using impromptu generator today!

 Home Page![Home Page](https://user-images.githubusercontent.com/69125015/122690841-9b1a3e80-d1e0-11eb-9e85-f7a93c01cb2a.jpeg)
 Choose Topic![Choose Topic](https://user-images.githubusercontent.com/69125015/122690851-ae2d0e80-d1e0-11eb-8c21-779859a5fbae.jpeg)
 Settings![Settings](https://user-images.githubusercontent.com/69125015/122690856-b84f0d00-d1e0-11eb-9028-a606bed0705d.jpeg)
 [View more screenshots here](hyperurl.co/impromptugenerator)

+* 7/24/21 Version 1.2.3 available in the App Store and Google Play Store: [hyperurl.co/impromptugenerator](hyperurl.co/impromptugenerator)
+  - *NEW* Feature: Skip prep time!
+If you are done preparing early, you can skip the remainder of your prep time and go straight to speaking.
+  - When changing topics during prep-time, the timer will no longer restart and continue to run while selecting a new topic.
+  - Other minor bug fixes and performance enhancements.
+  - Now using flutter null-saftey to ensure better performance, and even fewer crashes!

 * 6/10/21 Version: 1.2.2 available in the App Store and Google Play Store: [hyperurl.co/impromptugenerator](hyperurl.co/impromptugenerator)
   - *NEW* Feature: Quick actions!
 Navigate to any screen quickly and easily with quick actions.